lbs1022/gen-711-final-/README.md

 <details>
   <summary>FastQC Analysis of Raw Reads</summary>

-  - We ran the program, FastQC, in order to visualize the quality of our raw data
+  - We ran the program, FastQC, to visualize the quality of our raw data
-  - This allows visualization of the quality of the inital reads

     <details>
       <summary>code</summary>